Transition and Accommodation Process

 Step 2: Eligibility Determination

-If documentation is insufficient, you will receive a phone call or email describing why and what is needed in order to determine disability status.
+If documentation is insufficient, you will receive an email describing why and what is needed in order to determine disability status.

 Step 3: A Confidential Conversation